JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **projects**

-Hardware specific parameters are stored in the projects folder, anything that should not be included on every device during a world build should be isolated to the specific project or device here.
+Hardware-specific parameters are stored in the projects folder.
+Anything that should not be included on every device during a world build should be isolated to the specific project or device here.

 **release**